ProfessorNemo/AskAns/README.md

 ### Some used gems

 - [`rails-i18n`](https://github.com/svenfuchs/rails-i18n) to internationalization
+- [`pundit`](https://github.com/varvet/pundit) is a solution for creating a simple, reliable and scalable authorization system.
 - [`blueprinter`](https://github.com/procore/blueprinter) is a JSON Object Presenter for Ruby that takes business objects and breaks them down    into simple hashes and serializes them to JSON
 - [`roo`](https://github.com/roo-rb/roo) for importing data from .xlsx to the database
 - [`rspec-rails`](https://github.com/rspec/rspec-rails) for tests
+- [`webmock`](https://github.com/bblimke/webmock) this is a library for stubbing and setting expectations on HTTP requests in Ruby.
+- [`vcr`](https://github.com/vcr/vcr) record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.
 - [`factory_bot_rails`](https://github.com/thoughtbot/factory_bot_rails)
 - [`letter_opener`](https://github.com/ryanb/letter_opener) to send emails in the development
 - [`pagy`](https://github.com/ddnexus/pagy) gem for separating content into pages